andrealachi/SWG-Documentation/documentation/qgis/datastream.md

-# Soil Profile Form
+# Datastream Form

 ## Open
-To open the Soil Profile custom forms, go to the Layers panel, right‑click the `soilprofile` layer, and choose **Open Attribute Table** from the context menu.
+To open the Datastream custom forms, go to the Layers panel, right‑click the `datastream` layer, and choose **Open Attribute Table** from the context menu.

 > [!TIP]
 > For further information on the custom forms, consult the documents [Customized Attribute Forms in QGIS](./custom_form.md) and [Navigating GeoPackage Tables via Forms](./navigating_via_form.md)

 ## Edit

-The "Soil Site" it's a **polygonal geographic entity**.
-The first step To create a new Soil Site feature is to define its geometry.
+Unlike most attribute‑only tables, **Datastream** includes an **optional geometry** (observedarea as POLYGON, EPSG:3035).
+This makes editing slightly more complex because a Datastream can behave either as a feature layer (when a geometry is present) or simply as an attribute table (when geometry is NULL).
+Both cases are valid.

 <p>
   <img src="../assets/datas_01.webp"
        alt="Fig.1" align="left" width="500">
-Right-click in the "Layers" panel on the "soilsite", ① and from the menu, select "Toggle Editing" ②.
+Right-click in the "Layers" panel on the "datastream", ① and from the menu, select "Toggle Editing" ②.

-Alternatively, select only the “Soil Site” layer ① and click the “Toggle Editing” button ③ in the toolbar.
+Alternatively, select only the “datastream” layer ① and click the “Toggle Editing” button ③ in the toolbar.
 </p>
 <br clear="all"><br>